 When we talk about hydration in the context of sourdough, we’re diving into the delicate balance between water and flour within your starter.
 Think of it as a harmonious relationship where each ingredient brings its own unique character to the mix.

-Imagine this: your sourdough starter is like a living ecosystem of wild yeast and beneficial bacteria.
+Imagine this: your sourdough starter is like a living ecosystem of wild yeast and friendly bacteria.
 These microorganisms work their magic on the flour-water duo, creating a fermentation symphony that gives rise to your delicious bread.
 And hydration?
-It’s the conductor, orchestrating the entire process.
+It's the conductor, orchestrating the entire process.

 Now, let’s clear up a common terminology point.
 When you mention that your sourdough starter is “half flour and half water,” you’re referring to a 100% hydration starter.
 In this scenario, the weight of the water in your starter is equal to the weight of the flour.
 It’s a 1:1 ratio, creating a dough-like consistency that’s both manageable and conducive to fermentation.